Month 12, Day 18, Friday 12:30 a.m.

 The woman’s expression tightened, but she didn’t back down.
 “Prices haven’t fallen, sir.
 As you should know, there is a thirty percent tax on magical products, and that includes celerium.
 In addition to that, we have overhead.”

 That was ridiculous.
 Sebastien said as much.
 “Especially because so little time has passed that I doubt you’ve reported or paid tax for the original sale yet.
 And there is no need to pay taxes on returned items, which by definition have not actually earned a profit.
-I still have my receipt, this isn’t some random Conduit off the street.”
+I still have my proof of purchase, this isn’t some random Conduit off the street.”

 Sebastien’s finger’s twitched with the urge to strangle her.
 She grabbed up her sub-par Conduit, spun, and strode out of the shop without another word.
 After she’d muttered angrily to herself for a few minutes, she tried her luck at a few other shops.
 While some offered slightly higher prices than Orbs and Amulets, none came close to the original seventy-eight gold she’d spent on it.